Family Violence Unit - Links and Suggested Readings

 Promoting healthy, respectful, and nonviolent relationships and communities may help reduce the occurrence of domestic violence.
 As a community we need to ensure that survivors are empowered with support to report abuse and most importantly to have information regarding available resources and housing so they are not reliant on the abuser.
 This is a very serious issue that affects to quality of life for many citizens in our community.
 Drawing attention to this problem and informing survivors of available services and options are ways everyone can assist in combating this crime.

-Percentage of Family Violence by Weapon Used: Blunt objects accounted for 1.8% of the incidents, firearms 3.3%, knives or cutting instruments 3.7%, other weapons 6.1% (motor vehicles, poison, explosives, fire, drugs, and misc. weapon) the most common was strong-arm 74.3%, followed by unknow weapons 0.9%.
+Percentage of Family Violence by Weapon Used: Blunt objects accounted for 1.5% of the incidents, firearms 3.7%, knives or cutting instruments 3.5%, other weapons 7.0% (motor vehicles, poison, explosives, fire, drugs, and misc. weapon) the most common was strong-arm 71.3%, followed by unknown weapons 1.3%.

 The Texas Council on Family Violence-Honoring Texas Victims- is the only comprehensive analysis of intimate partner homicides in Texas.
-Two Hundred and Twenty Eight Texans were intimate partner Homicides.
-In 2020, TCFV recorded the deaths of 183 women killed by their male partner, 40 men killed by their female partner, and one women and four men killed by same-sex partners across 68 Texas counties.
+Two Hundred and Four Texans were intimate partner Homicides.
+In 2021, TCFV recorded the deaths of 169 women killed by their male partner, 35 men killed by their female partner, and 12 LGBTQ victims across 63 Texas counties.
 The highest number of fatalities are reported in the counties with the largest populations in the state.
-Thirty-seven fatalities occurred in Harris County, which represents a six percent increase from 35 homicides in 2019.
+Forty-six fatalities occurred in Harris County.

 Texas Council on Family Violence – Texas Statewide Program Directory 2019